 Books: I have so many books I've loved over the years that it's hard to choose just one.
-I recently read The Chaperone and A History of the World in Six Glasses, though, and I really liked both.
-The Power of One will always be a perennial favorite, too.
+I recently read The Chaperone by Laura Moriarty and enjoyed it very much.
+The Power of One by Bryce Courtnay will always be a perennial favorite, along with Harry Potter (duh).
 I've also really gotten into non-fiction and memoirs over the past few years, favorites including Gulp by Mary Roach and Alex and Me by Irene Pepperburg.
-Currently working my way through The Child Catchers by Kathryn Joyce.
+Currently working my way through The Hollow City by Ransom Riggs.

 TV shows: Right now, I'm slightly obsessed with Parks and Rec and Orphan Black but I also like Psych, Orange is the New Black, Sherlock, and Community.
 I watch a lot of BBC documentaries and stand-up specials on YouTube, too.
 Edit: I just started Breaking Bad and House of Cards and HOLY CRAP.
 That is all.

 Music: Alex Goot, Boyce Avenue, movie scores (right now, the Hunger Games and Brave), Emeli Sande, Matt Nathanson, Celtic Woman, Ed Sheeran, Lorde, Janelle Monae, selected EDM, and my guilty pleasure, Taylor Swift.

 2. My smartphone, mostly for the built-in GPS.
 My sense of direction is nonexistent, so this feature has saved my ass more times than I can count, especially when I first moved here.

 3. Comfortable footwear.
-Having grown up in the "drive everywhere" suburbs and then moved to the land of walking and public transportation, I have a new appreciation for good shoes.
-Given the season, I tend to go with my duck boots most days.
+Having grown up in the "drive everywhere" suburbs and then moved to the land of walking and public transportation, I have found a new appreciation for good shoes.

 4. Skype and Facebook chat.
 My college friends are literally scattered around the world, and these make being away from them much more bearable.
 And okay, I talk to my mom on chat, too.